 - Statements from the prosecuting attorney, judge, defense attorney, victim

-- For individuals not confined and who meet the minimum eligibility criteria, the local Probation and Parole office will conduct an investigation, which will include the following information:
+- For individuals not confined and who meet the minimum eligibility criteria, the Probation and Parole office where the applicant resides will conduct an investigation, which will include the following information:

-- Reason(s) for requesting clemency, including specific collateral consequences of conviction.
+- Reason(s) for requesting clemency, including specific punitive collateral consequences of conviction being claimed.

 - Circumstances of the present offense.